 7.2.2.
-Server Interworking - UPC
+Server Interworking - Eir

 Server Interworking allows the configuration and management of various SIP call server-specific capabilities such as call hold and T.38.
-From the left-hand menu select Global Profiles > Server Interworking and click on Add.
+From the left-hand menu select Global Profiles > Server Interworking and click on Add Profile.

-- Enter profile name such as UPC and click Next (Not Shown). - Check Hold Support = None. - Check T.38 Support. - All other options on the General Tab can be left at default.
+- Enter profile name such as Eir and click Next (Not Shown). - Check Hold Support = None. - Check T.38 Support. - All other options on the General Tab can be left at default.

-Click on Next on the following screens.
+Click on Next on the following screens and then Finish.